Akshobhya147/Python-Paper-Scissor/README.md

 Python Paper Scissor is a modern take on the classic co-op hand game of Rock Paper Pencil Scissor, with the twist that your opponent is AI.
 I have used Tensorflow for image detection and custom tkinter for the UI.

 Hope you like it ;).

+(To play the game, type--"ipython GAME.py" in the command line window where the repo is cloned.)
 ## Screenshots

 ![1](https://i.ibb.co/vvz8v48/Picture1.png)